 The First Aid Beauty return policy states, “First Aid Beauty will only accept returns on items purchased through Firstaidbeauty.com within 30 days of order receipt.
 Items purchased through any of our retail partners must be returned to the place of purchase.
 All items marked FINAL SALE will not be eligible for a return or exchange.”

 Is First Aid Beauty Cruelty Free?

-What Are Some Alternatives to First Aid Beauty?
+What Are Some Alternatives to First Aid Beauty Skincare Products?

-Hydrated skin looks healthy and dewy.
-If you like the feel of a lightweight moisturizer, try Formulyst Super Hyaluronic Water Moisturizer.
-Hyaluronic acid helps keep skin plumped, hydrated and dewy looking.
+For hydrated and dewy looking skin, try Formulyst Super Hyaluronic Water Moisturizer.
+Hyaluronic acid helps keep skin plumped, hydrated, and dewy looking.
 This oil free formula is packed with multiple types of hyaluronic acid and it works as a moisture magnet by drawing water to the skin.

 Another brand that balances the power of plants with cutting edge science is Carrot & Stick.
 Not only is Carrot & Stick good for your skin, it is also good for the environment as the formulas skip harmful chemicals as well as the preservatives, emulsifiers, and thickeners commonly found in skin care products.